cshepherd/tszm/README.md

 - @chad3814 (readline sanity, code review, some tooling)
 - @clambertus (CI action for coverage reporting)
 - Design credit: Jay Craft once asked what it'd look like if we hooked an image generation AI up to a ZMachine, so I generally blame him for this

+## Sponsors
+This was made possible in part by a generous community contribution from Table 2 Consulting LLC.